 '''

 class Serialize a where

 put :: a -> [Bin]

 default put :: (Generic a, GSerialize (Rep a)) => a -> [Bin]

 put = gput . from

 '''

-Here we use a default signature (page 314) to specify that the user does not have to provide an implementation for put, as long as there is a Generic instance for the type to instantiate.
+Here we use a default signature (page 323) to specify that the user does not have to provide an implementation for put, as long as there is a Generic instance for the type to instantiate.
 For the UserTree type, for instance, the user can just write:

-'''

 instance (Serialize a) => Serialize (UserTree a)

-'''

 The default method for put is then used, corresponding to the generic implementation of serialization.
-If you are using DeriveAnyClass (page 302), the same instance is generated by simply attaching a deriving Serialize clause to the UserTree datatype declaration.
+If you are using DeriveAnyClass (page 309), the same instance is generated by simply attaching a deriving Serialize clause to the UserTree datatype declaration.
 For more examples of generic functions please refer to the generic-deriving package on Hackage.

-9.35.5 More information
+10.36.5 More information

-For more details please refer to the Haskell Wiki page or the original paper [Generics2010] (page 521).
+For more details please refer to the Haskell Wiki page or the original paper [Generics2010] (page 547).

-9.36 Roles
+10.37 Roles

-Using GeneralizedNewtypeDeriving (page 297) (Generalising the deriving clause (page 297)), a programmer can take existing instances of classes and "lift" these into instances of that class for a newtype.
+Using GeneralizedNewtypeDeriving (page 304) (Generalised derived instances for newtypes (page 304)), a programmer can take existing instances of classes and "lift" these into instances of that class for a newtype.
 However, this is not always safe.
 For example, consider the following:

+'''

-''' newtype Age = MkAge { unAge :: Int }
+newtype Age = MkAge { unAge :: Int }

 type family Inspect x

 type instance Inspect Age = Int

 type instance Inspect Int = Bool

-class BadIdea a where bad :: a -> Inspect a
+class BadIdea a where

+bad :: a -> Inspect a

-instance BadIdea Int where bad = (> 0)
+instance BadIdea Int where

+bad = (> 0)

-deriving instance BadIdea Age -- not allowed! '''
+deriving instance BadIdea Age -- not allowed!

+'''